fybrik/fybrik/site/docs/tasks/custom-taxonomy.md

+# Background
+Fybrik acts as an orchestrator of independent components.
+For example, the author of the data governance policy manager, which provides the governance decisions, and the components that enforce those decisions are not necessarily the same.
+Thus, there is no common terminology between them.
+Similarly, the data formats and protocols defined in the data catalog may be defined differently than the components used for reading/writing data.

+In order to enable all these independent components to be used in a single architecture, Fybrik provides a taxonomy.
+It provides a mechanism for all the components to interact using a common dialect.

 # Using a Custom Taxonomy for Resource Validation

 The project defines a set of immutable structural JSON schemas, or "taxonomies" for resources deployed in Fybrik.